 - (3) The examiners found five violations of 14 VAC 5-400-50 C. The company failed to make an appropriate reply within ten calendar days to pertinent communications from a claimant or a claimant's authorized representative that reasonably suggested a response was expected. - (4) The examiners found two violations of 14 VAC 5-400-60 B. The company failed to notify the insured, in writing, every 45 days of the reason for the company's delay in completing the investigation of the claim. - (5) The examiners found two violations of 14 VAC 5-400-70 A. The company failed to deny a claim or part of a claim in writing and/or failed to keep a copy of the written denial in the claim file. - (6) The examiners found 16 violations of 14 VAC 5-400-70 D. The company failed to offer the insured an amount that was fair and reasonable as shown by the investigation of the claim or failed to pay a claim in accordance with the insured's policy provisions. - a.
 In two instances, the company failed to pay the insured's UMPD claim properly when Collision and/or UMPD coverages applied to the claim. - In three instances, the company failed to pay the insured's UMPD claim properly. - c.
-In one instance, the company failed to pay the proper sales and use tax, title fee, and/or license fee on a first party total loss settlement.
+In one instance, the company failed to pay the proper sales and use tax,

-d.
-In two instances, the company failed to pay the claim in accordance with the policy provisions under the insured's MEB coverage.

-e.
-In three instances, the company failed to pay the claim in accordance with the policy provisions under the insured's Transportation Expenses coverage.

-f.
-In five instances, the company failed to pay the insured's Collision or Other

-Than Collision claim properly.
+- title fee, and/or license fee on a first party total loss settlement. - d.
+In two instances, the company failed to pay the claim in accordance with the policy provisions under the insured's MEB coverage. - e.
+In three instances, the company failed to pay the claim in accordance with the policy provisions under the insured's Transportation Expenses coverage. - In five instances, the company failed to pay the insured's Collision or Other Than Collision claim properly.

-These findings occurred with such frequency as to indicate a general business to provide the vehicle owner a copy of the estimate for the cost of repairs prepared by or on behalf of the company.

-(7) The examiners found five violations of 14 VAC 5-400-80 D. The company failed a.
-In two instances, the company failed to provide a copy of the repair estimate to the insured.

-b.
-In three instances, the company failed to provide a copy of the repair estimate to the claimant.

-(8) The examiners found one violation of 14 VAC 5-400-80 E. The company failed to document all information relating to the application of betterment or depreciation in the claim file.

-- (9) The examiners found five violations of § 38.2-236 A of the Code of Virginia. - a.
-In three instances, the company failed to notify the claimant within five business days that a settlement payment was issued to the claimant's attorney or representative.
+- (7) The examiners found five violations of 14 VAC 5-400-80 D. The company failed to provide the vehicle owner a copy of the estimate for the cost of repairs prepared by or on behalf of the company. - In two instances, the company failed to provide a copy of the repair estimate to the insured. - In three instances, the company failed to provide a copy of the repair estimate to the claimant. - (8) The examiners found one violation of 14 VAC 5-400-80 E. The company failed to document all information relating to the application of betterment or depreciation in the claim file. - (9) The examiners found five violations of § 38.2-236 A of the Code of Virginia. - a.
+In three instances, the company failed to notify the claimant within five business days that a settlement payment was issued to the claimant's attorney or representative. - b.

-b.
 In two instances, the company failed to send the claimant's attorney or other representative a copy of the claimant's notice regarding the settlement payment.